 The further up market you attempt to go, the higher the population needs to be around you in order for viability — for example, I believe you need a population of 1,500,000+ within 50km for a three hat restaurant to be viable.
 Our major cities can support a few of them, but it’s very wishful thinking to put one out in the sticks and expect it to make money.
 Normally the operators who try run at a loss for some years, until they can build sufficient accommodation to offset the hemorrhage the restaurant is sustaining.

-If you aspire to your own hospitality business, do not assume that you have a limited chance for success.
+If you aspire to your own hospitality business, do not assume that you have a good chance for success — especially in a big city.
 I do feel that there are opportunities for new hospitality businesses in many of our larger regional cities, which tend to be under serviced with modern eateries, provided you don’t try to go beyond the mid-market level, or get too fancy with your offering.
 The old adage: ‘Feed the rich, go home poor; feed the poor, go home rich’ is still a valid mantra in this industry.
+You probably won’t make the Good Food Guide but you have a much better chance

 The message here is to be aware and do your homework.
 Just because the new building down the road is offering you an attractive lease, doesn’t mean it’s a good deal.
 I would map out all the competing business within a couple of kilometers and go and visit them.
 If you don’t think you can exceed their standards at a similar price to them, you should probably think twice.